A cat lying across a keyboard

 CONTACT_TO_EMAIL=you@yourdomain.com

-In production, set these as Worker vars/secrets instead of committing them.
+In production, set Worker vars and secrets in the Cloudflare dashboard instead of committing them.

 2) Define env schema in Astro config